sailthru/stolos/scheduler/README.md

         }
     }

-A very complicated dependency graph demonstrating how `TaskA` expands into multiple `TaskB_i`:
+A complicated dependency graph demonstrating how `TaskA` expands into multiple `TaskB_i`:

     {